PleaseStateTheNatureOfYourInquiry/101010-4ALL/PlayPausePlay-Rationale.md

 ### Examples of existing solutions

-A Google search for "research grants for researchers returning from break".
+A Google search for "research grants for researchers returning from break" shows a few solutions that already exists.
+None in the EU, though.

 [Welcome Trust](https://wellcome.org/grant-funding/schemes/research-career-re-entry-fellowships)\
 [Imperial College](https://www.imperial.ac.uk/parents-network/grants-for-academic-returners/)\